godfreystorm/Portfolio-Card/README.md

 # Portfolio-Card
-In this GitHub repository, I proudly present my portfolio card created using the HTML and CSS skills I've learned. 💻 By leveraging the power of Flexbox, I designed a visually appealing card layout that showcases my social media profiles and connections. 🌐 With the help of external icons, I added intuitive and interactive links to various social platforms.
-Explore the repository to see how I combined my newfound HTML and CSS knowledge to craft this dynamic portfolio card.
-Stay tuned for more exciting projects on the horizon! 🚀
+An interactive digital portfolio for Full-Stack Developer, Godfrey Osagiede.

+This project represents a portfolio card built with standard web technologies.
+It encapsulates the professional profile of Godfrey Osagiede, a Full-Stack Developer, in an attractive and user-friendly layout.
+The portfolio card offers a novel approach to presenting personal and professional information, thereby elevating the professional online presence.

+# Technologies-Used
+HTML5: Used to craft the fundamental structure of the portfolio card.

+CSS3: Employed to style the webpage, enhancing the layout beyond the basic HTML elements.

+Boxicons 2.1.4: An external icon library used to visually represent various social media platforms and engagement metrics.

+# Design
+Leveraging the power of CSS, particularly Flexbox, the layout of the card was meticulously designed to be visually appealing.
+The use of external icons not only added visual interest but also facilitated intuitive interaction with the links to various social platforms.